Analytical Insights and Universal Behavior in Fast Thermal Equilibration Protocols: Two-step protocol

 \subsection{Work distribution for two-step protocol}

 Since the TSP seems to be analytically tractable and exhibits some general features of more complex ESE protocols, we now proceed to use it as a basis for understanding the stochastic energetics of the fast relaxation protocols.
 More specifically, in this section, we want to calculate the work probability distribution.
-Using~(\ref{def work}), we obtain the work done on the system $W_D$ during the process
+Using Eq.~(\ref{def work}), we obtain the work $W_D$ done on the system during the process

 Since the initial and final positions are stochastic variables with normal distributions, the work done is also a stochastic variable.
-To compute the work distribution function, we consider the following cases:
+To compute the work distribution function, we need to consider the following two cases.